 The most important festivals celebrated by the Chakmas are Bizhu and Buddha Purnima.

-The last day known as Gojjepojje din involves the performances of different socio-religious activities.
-Some believe that Bizhu is celebrated with the objective of getting rich havest.
+The last day known as Gojjepojje din involves the performances of

 Buddha Purnima: